bfairkun/cola-seq_bp_calling/code/README.md

 ### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the file `config/config.yaml`.
 Use/modify the config yaml files in the `snakemake_profiles/slurm/` profile to run on UChicago RCC Midway with slurm scheduler.
+Define samples tsv file referenced in `config/config.yaml` (eg `.test/samples.tsv` by default).
+See comments in `config/config.yaml` for more description of configuration.
+See below for description of the sample tsv file:

+#### samples tsv file:

+Comment lines (prefixed iwth '#') are ignored.
+Each line must contain unique sample name.
+If filepath is provided in Bam_file is and the file exists, the snakemake pipeline will use that.
+Otherwise, will align from paired gzipped fastq using rules defined in Snakefile (see 'include' statements).
+Fastq and bam must be paired end.
+If a sample has multiple fastq (eg a single library sequenced on two sequencing lanes creates two fastq), separate multiple fastq files by commas (no spaces) in the appropriate cell.
+Samples with multiple fastq will get combined before alignment to output a single bam.
+Samples with the same BP_group value will get merged at the level of bam files before performing BP_calling.
+This test data demonstrates the pipeline.
+The first sample references a bam.
+The rest of the samples reference gzipped fastq files.
+The last two samples have two paired fastq files per sample.

 ### Step 3: Execute workflow